dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 2. Covenant level: these are pieces of code that represent a hash based reference to executable code.
 In nodejs, an executable is an npm package that has all its modules installed and optionally some transpilation applied.
 3. Chain level: - this is a reference to a running chain, and is referenced by chainId.
 These can be oracles, services, people, or any other object in the chain based multiverse.
 These are interacted with using their json based API.

-Each `covenant` instance is, by way of the chains that house them, are capable of an unlimited number of children.
+Each `covenant` instance is, by way of the chains that house them, capable of an unlimited number of children.
 This in effect makes them a registry unto themselves.
-The code that runs a large registry is intended to be exactly the same as what runs a simple hello world covenant, differing only in child chain count.
+The code that runs a large registry is intended to be exactly the same as what runs a simple hello world covenant, differing only in child chain count and internet popularity.

 Given that covenants are a pulsechain, and interpulse itself is published as a pulsechain, our design goal is that running interpulse on interpulse is possible by specifying interpulse as the covenant of a chain, and configuring the engine to run optimally within chain land.
 Furthermore the loader can be supplied as a covenant, allowing custom loaders and publishers to be created.